caribbeanai/aiplaybook/ABOUT.md

 ### Pioneer in Caribbean AI

-When Adrian founded **MaestrosAI** ([maestrosai.com](https://maestrosai.com)), it became the Caribbean's first dedicated AI company — at a time when most of the region had never heard of machine learning, let alone deployed AI in business operations.
+When Adrian founded **StarApple AI** ([starappleai.org](https://starappleai.org)), it became the Caribbean's first AI company — at a time when most of the region had never heard of machine learning, let alone deployed AI in business operations.
 Today, MaestrosAI serves clients across:

 - Jamaica
 - Trinidad and Tobago